puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

    On a split install, the databases and PE files will be located across the various components assigned to your servers.

-   - `/etc/puppetlabs/`: different versions of this directory can be found on the server assigned to the puppet master component, the server assigned to the console component, and the server assigned to the database support component (i.e., PuppetDB and PostgreSQL).
+   - `/etc/puppetlabs/`: different versions of this directory can be found on the server assigned to the Puppet master component, the server assigned to the console component, and the server assigned to the database support component (i.e., PuppetDB and PostgreSQL).
 You should back up each version.
    - `/opt/puppet/share/puppet-dashboard/certs`: located on the server assigned to the console component.
    - The console and console_auth databases: located on the server assigned to the database support component.
    - The PuppetDB database: located on the server assigned to the database support component.